 After multiple unsuccessful IVF cycles, couples often ask about alternative techniques that they can try on their next cycle to increase their chance of pregnancy.
 One such technique is endometrial scratching.
-So, is endometrial scratching as uncomfortable as it sounds, and can it increase your chance of having a baby?
+So, what is endometrial scratching, and can it increase your chance of having a baby?

 What is endometrial scratching?

-An endometrial scratch is a procedure used to help embryos implant more successfully after In-Vitro Fertilisation (IVF) or Intracytoplasmic Sperm Injection (ICSI) treatment.
+An endometrial scratch is a procedure proposed to improve endometrial receptivity and increase the probability of pregnancy in women undergoing IVF.
 It is generally only used for patients who have experienced multiple unsuccessful IVF cycles, despite the transfer of good quality embryos.

 Does endometrial scratching increase your chance IVF success?